red-machine-games/raw-markdown-documentation/docs/api/examples.md

 ## Developing `mutateProfile.js` cloud function

 Here you should implement ==mutation chain== method.
-When you have own domain schema for profiles it most likely to update along with client itself, so here are 2 things to implement chain of mutation: **profile version** and **mutateProfile.js cloud function**.
+When you have your own domain schema for profiles it most likely to update along with the client itself, so here are 2 things to implement chain of mutation: **profile version** and **mutateProfile.js cloud function**.

 !!! example "Here is algorithm"
-    1. Get profile's version;
+    1. Get a profile's version;
     2. Add new mutation functions on demand;
-    3. Each function must compare profile's version and desirable, make updated of desirable more than actual;
+    3. Each function must compare the profile's version and desirable, make updated of desirable more than actual;
     4. Call the next mutation function in a row;
     5. Set version to the most actual after chain.

-_Here's example of mutations chain_:
+_Here's an example of mutations chain_:
 ```javascript
 const ACTUAL_PROFILE_VER = 4;